Limit orders can help boost your profits when trading make your trading more profitable and removes the need to watch the markets more closely.

-Suppose BTC-USDT is trading at $9,600 and you want to buy near a price of $9,000, you can use a limit buy order to do so.
+Suppose BTC-PERP is trading at $9,600 and you want to buy near a price of $9,000, you can use a limit buy order to do so.

 Your limit buy order will be executed once all other limit buy orders that are further above in the “bids” part of the order book are filled first.
 Similarly, for a limit sell order, it will be executed once all the “asks” below your order are filled.

-If the market price does not touch $9,000, then your limit buy order will remain open until you choose to cancel it (and may cause a missed opportunity).
-However, if the market price does touch $9,000, then your order will be executed.
+If the mark price (=index price) does not touch $9,000, then your limit buy order will remain open until you choose to cancel it (and may cause a missed opportunity).
+However, if the mark price does touch $9,000, then your order will be executed.

 Note that in volatile market conditions, your limit order may be filled near $9,000 as limit orders generally fill at your specified price or better.
-Also, if $9,000 is only briefly touched by the market price, your order may be partially fulfilled and you will receive a proportion of your order.
+Also, if $9,000 is only briefly touched by the mark price, your order may be partially fulfilled and you will be filled on a proportion of your order.
 In this case, your limit order remains active and will be filled if the price point is revisited.

 To change or cancel a limit order, click on ‘Close Position’, found in the open orders part of the platform.
 Once cancelled, you can then submit a new limit order.
 If your limit order has been filled already, it is too late to amend or cancel it.